gettingwings/ABStage2/README.md

 Angry Birds stage 2 with Class Inheritance and Images

 This was copied from the WHJR repository.
 I have nothing to do with this code.

+This is done through VSC.
+This works better I guess.